 - Add the

-availabilityattribute: It’s highly recommended that you add the
+availabilityattribute: It’s recommended that you add the

 - Add the

-canonical_linkattribute.
-This ensures that your products are associated with the correct URL in Google’s Search index.
+canonical_linkattribute to ensure your products are associated with the correct URL in Google’s Search index.

 - If you include specific prices in your Merchant Center feed (use the